 Space is a powerful tool to foster engagement, inspire innovation, and drive productivity.
 But what exactly does an optimal space look like?
 In the Science of Space, we explore how the science of intentional design can turn any work environment into a holistic experience.

 Our teams at WeWork are continually focused on improving our workspace experience.
 But how do you measure something as intangible as the feeling, or vibe, of a space?

-For WeWork’s Fundamental Research team, the answer is by combining two very different pieces of cutting-edge technology: a pair of virtual reality glasses and a headset that measures brain waves.
+For WeWork, the answer is by combining two very different pieces of cutting-edge technology: a pair of virtual reality glasses and a headset that measures brain waves.

-Looking through the glasses, study participants were shown 360-degree renderings of several different WeWork spaces, each with a distinct aesthetic.
-A space shown in Madrid was characterized by light wood floors and large windows with views of greenery; a Tokyo space was similarly neutral, with a glass curtain wall exterior.
+While looking through the glasses, study participants were shown 360-degree renderings of several different WeWork spaces, each with a distinct aesthetic.
+A space shown in Madrid was characterized by light wood floors and large windows with views of greenery; a space in Tokyo was similarly neutral, with a glass wall exterior.
 These spaces were shown in comparison to slightly darker spaces, such as a Dublin space with less natural light.
 Participants were asked to identify a space in each room where they could see themselves having a meeting, socializing with colleagues, or getting some work done.

 The futuristic headsets—called mobile electroencephalography devices—use tiny sensors to measure the participants’ emotional response to each space.
 The EEG headset detected that people felt more relaxed in some spaces but more focused in others.

 “We don’t want to just ask members whether or not they like our spaces; we actually want to quantify what the emotional experience is for the individual,” says Annie Cosgrove, a senior design researcher at WeWork who conducted the study.

 Her preliminary results, which the team released last year, show that spaces with more natural light and brighter finishes are associated with significantly higher levels of focus and interest.